 Jenna Carlesso is CT Mirror’s Health Reporter, focusing on health access, affordability, quality, equity and disparities, social determinants of health, health system planning, infrastructure, processes, information systems, and other health policy.
 Before joining CT Mirror Jenna was a reporter at The Hartford Courant for 10 years, where she consistently won statewide and regional awards.
 Jenna has a Master of Science degree in Interactive Media from Quinnipiac University and a Bachelor or Arts degree in Journalism from Grand Valley State University.

 Tom Condon writes about urban and regional issues for the Mirror, including planning, transportation, land use, development and historic preservation.
 These were among his areas of interest in a 45-year career as a reporter, columnist and editorial writer for The Hartford Courant.
 Tom has won dozens of journalism and civic awards, and was elected to the New England Newspaper Hall of Fame in 2016.
 He is a native of New London, a graduate of The University of Notre Dame and the University of Connecticut School of Law, and is a Vietnam veteran.

-Kyle Constable, Manager of Membership and Audience Development
+Kyle Constable, Director of Membership and Digital Innovation

-As Manager of Membership and Audience Development Kyle Constable will create and manage our new membership program, cultivate and provide service to members, and implement marketing programs to grow CT Mirror readership and engagement.
+As Director of Membership and Digital Innovation, Kyle Constable manages our membership program, cultivates and provides service to members, and implements marketing programs to grow CT Mirror readership and engagement.
 Kyle was a reporting intern and then general assignment reporter for CT Mirror in 2016 and 2017.
 He graduated from UConn with a bachelor’s degree in journalism in 2017.

 John Dankosky, Director of Events / Multi-Platform Consultant